AsalAlghamdi/food-post-dark/README.md

 - <a href="https://www.php.net/downloads">PHP</a>>= 7.3
 - localhost server (e.g. <a href="https://laragon.org/download/index.html">Laragon</a>)

-Beside it uses the NPM packages so be sure that you have installed <a href="https://nodejs.org/en/download/">Node.js</a> in your device.
+Besides, it uses the NPM packages so be sure that you have installed <a href="https://nodejs.org/en/download/">Node.js</a> on your device.

 ## How to Run

-- run `Composer install` to install all composer pachages.
+- run `Composer install` to install all composer packages.
 - run `npm install`
 - run `php artisan serve` to start the local server.